-The Eagleston Holly is a cross between the American Holly and Dahoon Holly.
-Llex Attenuata is an evergreen species that can be grown as a shrub or small tree depending on your landscape preference.
+The Eagleston Holly is a hybrid of the American Holly and Dahoon Holly.
+Ilex x attenuata is an evergreen species that can be grown as a shrub or small tree, depending on your landscape preference.

-The Eagleston Holly is a fascinating evergreen plant that assumes a pyramidal growth habit.
-More than that, this well-behaved holly hybrid adapts to several soil types and is both cold and drought tolerant to a degree.
+The Eagleston Holly is a fascinating evergreen plant with a pyramidal growth habit.
+This well-behaved holly hybrid adapts to several soil types and is both cold and drought-tolerant to a degree.
 It requires little care and is unaffected by common pests and diseases.

 How to Care for Eagleston Holly